House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 Pre-Adverse Action Notice

-The plaintiffs argued that, rather than provide the required pre-adverse action notice to potentially disqualified job applicants, the letter issued by the background check company for the employer prematurely communicated a final decision by the employer.
+The plaintiffs argued that, rather than provide the required pre-adverse action notice to potentially disqualified job candidates, the letter issued by the background check company for the employer prematurely communicated a final decision by the employer.
 The Court of Appeal disagreed.
 The court held that the employer took a reasonable position in its pre-adverse action letters, pointing to the conditional nature of the letter and the time provided before any final action in fact would be taken.
 It noted that an employer can fully intend to carry out the adverse action absent a dispute by the consumer.

 While this Court of Appeal decision represents a victory for employers, the law in this area remains dynamic.
 Employers should still take care to arrange for a privileged review of their background check consent forms and adverse action process.
 A thorough review of these forms and processes may help avoid the types of claims raised in cases that take issue with an employer’s inclusion of text beyond the minimum necessary for FCRA disclosures.
 Employers should also continue to be mindful of their obligations under state and local ban the box laws, which intersect with the FCRA’s required processes.